Period Pain Relief: 8 Unexpected Ways to Alleviate Cramps

 Sip on red raspberry leaf tea

 Red raspberry leaf extract has been used for reproductive-region pain for centuries.
 Raspberry leaves have both a high mineral content, which helps the uterus muscles relax, as well as high levels of fragarine, which helps strengthen the entire pelvic floor and uterus, according to a study in Planta Medica.
-The extract is best known for helping make childbirth easier and faster, but by the same mechanism, may also help ease cramps.
-Plus, the herbal supplement can help decrease menstrual bleeding, which may help reduce the amount of period cramping women experience, says Jaimie Maines, MD, assistant professor of obstetrics and gynecology at Penn State Health Milton S. Hershey Medical Center.
+The extract is best known for helping make childbirth easier and faster, but by the same mechanism, it may also help ease cramps.
+Plus, the herbal supplement could help decrease menstrual bleeding, which may reduce the amount of period cramping women experience, says Jaimie Maines, MD, assistant professor of obstetrics and gynecology at Penn State Health Milton S. Hershey Medical Center in Hershey, Pennsylvania.

 Tape up your tummy

-A favorite among fitness junkies, kinesiology tape is an elastic cotton strip that you apply over injured or sore muscles to increase circulation and improve range of motion.
-It’s traditionally used to ease muscle and joint aches enough to power through a race or workout, but some studies suggest it can help at your time of the month as well.
-Research in the Journal of Physical Therapy Science found that taping near your pelvic region before you start your period and during menstruation can help significantly relieve menstrual pain.
-The tape helps stimulate the sensory receptors in your skin, thereby helping muscles relax to quiet your cramps.
+Kinesiology tape, a favorite among fitness enthusiasts, is an elastic cotton strip that is applied over injured or sore muscles to increase circulation and improve range of motion.
+It’s traditionally used to ease muscle and joint aches enough to power through a race or workout, but some studies suggest it can help during your period as well.
+A 2013 study in the Journal of Physical Therapy Science found that taping near your pelvic region before you start your period and during menstruation can help relieve menstrual pain.
+The tape works by stimulating the sensory receptors in your skin, thereby helping the muscles relax to ease cramps.

-While it’s tempting to curl up in bed when you have menstrual cramp pain, doing the opposite and getting your body moving may help to improve cramping, Dr. Maines says.
-And that includes getting your heart rate up between the sheets.
-“Orgasms release endorphins, which will help make menstrual cramps less bothersome, as well as increase blood flow to the genital area, which can help relieve pain,” Dr. Maines explains.
+It’s tempting to curl up in bed when you have menstrual cramps, but getting your body to move may actually help improve cramping, Dr. Maines says.
+And that includes getting your heart rate up during sex.
+“Orgasms release endorphins, which will help make menstrual cramps less bothersome, as well as increase blood flow to the genital area, which can help relieve pain,” according to Dr. Maines.

 Ditch your heels

 “High heels cause significant postural and pelvic instability, displace the uterus, and create even more psoas muscle stress and tension,” says Dr. Fromberg.
-Use your monthly visitor as an excuse to switch to flats or minimalist footwear with flexible soles for a week, she suggests.
+Also, walking in high heels can alter your gait, according to a 2018 study in Gait & Posture.
+Use of high heels can lead to major changes in the “rollover function of the feet, the ankle and knee joints and the lower back,” the researchers noted, while step length and balance may also be compromised.
+During your period, switch to flats or minimalist footwear with flexible soles for a week, Dr. Fromberg suggests

-We know: You’re already cranky and tired from PMS and cramps, and now we’re asking you to go without your morning java fix?!
-But forgoing the fuel can actually help you feel better: “Caffeine constricts blood vessels, so it may actually worsen menstrual cramping,” says Dr. Maines.
-That means cutting back on tea, coffee, soda, and even chocolate (sorry, ladies!).
-But you could try some of these essential oils for menstrual cramps.
+Caffeine may be your go-to pick-me-up in the morning, but forgoing it during your period may actually help you feel better: “Caffeine constricts blood vessels, so it may actually worsen menstrual cramping,” says Dr. Maines.
+That means cutting back on tea, coffee, soda, and even chocolate.
+You could also try some of these essential oils for menstrual cramps.

-- Jaimie Maines, MD, assistant professor of obstetrics and gynecology at Penn State Health Milton S. Hershey Medical Center
+- Jaimie Maines, MD, assistant professor of obstetrics and gynecology at Penn State Health Milton S. Hershey Medical Center, Hershey, Pennsylvania

-- Eden Fromberg, MD, owner and founder of Holistic Gynecology New York
+- Eden Fromberg, MD, owner and founder of Holistic Gynecology New York, New York City